Hook Integration

-Connect coop to Claude Code.
+Connect coop to your AI coding tool.

 Install